US-proposed Iran resolution at UN faces likely vetoes from China, Russia

 Sign up now: Get ST's newsletters delivered to your inbox

-May 7 - The U.S. on Thursday urged countries to support its United Nations resolution demanding Iran halt attacks and mining of the Strait of Hormuz, but diplomats said China and Russia are likely to veto it.
+NEW YORK - The US on May 7 urged countries to support its United Nations resolution demanding Iran halt attacks and mining of the Strait of Hormuz, but diplomats said China and Russia are likely to veto it.

-A previous resolution backed by the United States that appeared to open a path to legitimizing U.S. military action against Iran failed last month after Russia and China exercised their vetoes in the 15-member U.N.
-Security Council.
+A previous resolution backed by the United States that appeared to open a path to legitimising US military action against Iran failed in April after Russia and China exercised their vetoes in the 15-member UN Security Council.

 “We have to ask ourselves, if a country chooses to oppose such a simple proposition, do they really want peace?”